CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Introduction

 \section{Introduction}

-The ever-increasing adoption of electronic health records (EHR) in modern healthcare has facilitated the collection of a large amount of observational data that can be used in diagnostics, disease identification, treatment effect estimation, etc.\citep{cowie2017electronic, nordo2019use, casey2016using}.
+The ever-increasing adoption of electronic health records (EHR) in modern healthcare has facilitated the collection of a large amount of observational data that can be used in diagnostics, disease identification, treatment effect estimation, etc. \citep{cowie2017electronic, nordo2019use, casey2016using}.
 Causal inference techniques can leverage this vast amount of observational clinical data to derive new therapies or valuable insights \citep{cowie2017electronic}.
-However, such an approach requires developing a graphical representation, in the form of a directed acyclic graph (DAG), that captures the causal relationships between the variables \citep{glymour2016causal}.
-Even data alone may not fully capture the actual causal mechanism, making it necessary to utilize additional sources of causal information to gain a complete understanding \citep{pearl2016causal}.
+However, such an inference requires developing a graphical representation, commonly in the form of a directed acyclic graph (DAG), that captures the causal relationships between the variables \citep{glymour2016causal}.
+Causal discovery (CD)/ causal structure learning is the process of identifying the causal graph (which represents the causal relations) from observational data \citep{spirtes2000causation}.
+Sometimes data alone may not fully capture the actual underlying causal mechanism, making it necessary to utilize additional sources of causal information to gain a complete understanding \citep{pearl2016causal}.
 Numerous efforts have been made to integrate causal information from various sources in the discovery of causal relationships \citep{meek2013causal, adib2022ckh, hasan2022kcrl}.